davidmreed/davidmreed.github.io/_drafts/curious-boolean-nature.md

 and find a mixture of `false` and `null` values?

 The picture grows still more confusing if we look at Hierarchy Custom Settings.
 Custom Settings, of course, are custom objects, and they can contain checkbox fields.
+But Hierarchy Custom Settings have a unique feature allowing them to cascade populated field values down the hierarchy (Organization to Profile to User) until overriden at a lower level.